|

 would have been reclaimed by now.

-The proprietors, Bob and
+The then proprietors, Caroline

 to make space for the next batch) - and

-Not pictured is a cushion
+Not pictured was a cushion

 transferred to their chair at one of the tables while they dined.
 When they left,

-customer who needs to use it.
+customer who needed to use it.

 But the best "lost